himanshu077/prisma-crud-node/README.md

 - [Node.js](https://nodejs.org/) (version 14 or higher)
 - [Npm](https://www.npmjs.com/) (Node Package Manager)
 - A [MongoDB](https://www.mongodb.com/) database (either a local instance or a MongoDB Atlas cloud database)
+- [Prisma ORM](https://www.prisma.io/) ORM for connecting to the database
 ## Installation

 Follow these steps to set up and run the project locally: